preemptive/DashO-GameOfLife/README.md

 10. Verify the `Android SDK Home` was found.
 11. Verify `android-27` (or an appropriate value) is selected as the platform.
 12. Click `Next`.
 It will analyze the files and resources.
-13. This screen shows what classes were evaluated.
+13. This screen would allow you to add local `.jar` files to the project; not necessary in this case.
 14. Click `Next`.
 15. Four entry points will be selected.
 16. Click `Next`.
 17. Since this configuration won't be flavor-specific, leave the `Build Variant` boxes unchecked.
-18. Click `Finish`.
+18. Click `Finish`. <a name="set_remove"/>
+19. Go to the [`Removal` section](https://www.preemptive.com/dasho/pro/8.4/userguide/en/ui_advanced.html#removal_options) in the UI.
+20. Set `Unused Classes:` to `Remove` allowing DashO to remove more unused classes.
+21. Set `Unused Methods:` to `Remove` allowing Dasho to remove more unused methods.

-The Gradle build environment has been configured to use the DashO Gradle Plugin and a DashO project has been created which will work to obfuscate all four variants of this project.
+The Gradle build environment has now been configured to use the DashO Gradle Plugin and a DashO project has been created which will work to obfuscate all four variants of this project.

+>**Note:** The wizard creates a backup of any file it modifies.

 If you just re-build now, you would get an error on the library project because it does not have the configuration required by DashO.

 Edit `library/build.gradle` and uncomment the `dashOConfig` line.
-This will [configure](https://www.preemptive.com/dasho/pro/userguide/en/gradle/androidConf.html) DashO to not obfuscate the library.
+This will [configure](https://www.preemptive.com/dasho/pro/8.4/userguide/en/gradle/androidConf.html) DashO to not obfuscate the library.
-We will configure obfuscation for this library [below](#library).
+The library is configured for obfuscation [below](#library).

 ### The `singleWithInteraction` and `singleWithoutInteraction` Flavor Projects.

 The `single` flavor projects do not use all the Activities which are used by the `menu` flavors.
 If these builds used the default `project.dox`, created in the previous section, those Activities would remain in the application because they are referenced by that configuration.

-This will set up configurations to better handle the `singleWithInteraction` and `singleWithoutInteraction` flavors, by only referencing the one Activity used by those flavors.
+This section shows how to set up configurations to better handle the `singleWithInteraction` and `singleWithoutInteraction` flavors, by only referencing the one Activity used by those flavors.

 1. Run the wizard with the same steps [2-14](#wizard) used when creating the default project, but select `singleWithInteractionDebug` in step [8](#selectVariant).
 2. You should now see one entry point selected.
 3. Click `Next`.
-4. Check the `Create a flavor-specific project...` box.
+4. Check the `Create a flavor-specific project...` box to name the `.dox` file for this flavor specifically.
 5. Click `Finish`
+6. Repeat the `Removal` steps [19-21](#set_remove).

 Repeat the above, but select `singleWithoutIteractionDebug` in step [8](#selectVariant).